Skip to content

 Answer: Jupiter.
 Jupiter is so big that all the other planets could fit inside it.
 Its Great Red Spot is a storm bigger than Earth that has lasted for at least 350 years.

-Why it stumps people: No stumper here, but the bonus fact is wild: Jupiter has 95 known moons.
-The four biggest (Io, Europa, Ganymede, Callisto) were the first moons ever discovered outside Earth, spotted by Galileo in 1610.
+Bonus fact worth stealing: No trap on this one, but the side note is wild.
+Jupiter has 95 known moons.
+The four biggest, Io, Europa, Ganymede, and Callisto, were the first moons ever spotted beyond our own, caught by Galileo back in 1610.

 25. A day on Venus is longer than what?
 (Medium)